 Is it possible for you to interact with your audience 24/7?
 No right.
 I have a solution that will allow you to be omni-present for your audience.
 Enter chatbots.

 A chatbot is an automated AI (artificial intelligence) system that is able to answer your customers’ questions via chat in real-time.
-Chatbots are able to identify keywords and answer most frequently asked questions about the product/service.
+Chatbots are able to identify keywords and answer the most frequently asked questions about the product/service.
 The customers get immediate answers to their questions and your brand makes a great impression.
 It’s win-win.

 For instance, let us see how Facebook messenger bots help you grow your audience and increase your sales.